Ash Crimson: Creation and development

 Ash was designed as an "attractive evil character", in contrast to previous King of Fighters heroes.
 The supervising designer created the character as desired, with few changes since conception.
 When The King of Fighters 2003 was released and Ash introduced, the staff did not want to disclose information about him, instead telling fans to look forward to his "exploits."
 His canonical height is 178 cm (5'10") and he weighs 59 kg (130 lbs).
 According to a staff member, Falcoon, the goal was to make Ash an ambiguous protagonist who made players "feel bad" for cheering for him.
 Although Falcoon did not design the character, he added details while illustrating him.
+Akihiko Ureshino said Ash has the weakest relationships among protagonists.
+Although it is not clearly depicted, these three are probably just friends who happened to be in Shanghai at the time of "2003" and became acquainted with each other.
+One of them is a traitorous teenager with no sense of ethics, and the other is a thug that the yakuza would avoid and an assassin possessed by a vengeful spirit, so there is no room for friendship to be born there.
+However, the ending of XIII was written to stand out their connections.
+Since the "Ash arc" and the Maximum Impact games were developed at the same time, Ureshino decided to write a subplot in the latter work where Ash is depicted as a puppeteer who manipulates Kyo Kusanagi and Iori Yagami at the same time, most notably in the original net animation Another Day.
+His moves were named after months from the French Republican calendar.

 Due to Ash's late appearance in The King of Fighters 2003, the staff joked that teammate Shen Woo seemed more like the series' main character than Ash did.
-For The King of Fighters XIII, producer Kei Yamamoto wanted gamers who had played previous titles with Ash to consider the character's motivation and whether they could relate to him.
 One of three reasons for the title of KOF: Maximum Impact 2 Regulation "A" was Ash's introduction to the spin-off series.
 Falcoon called the character "really wild" because of his role in the series and his personality.
-Nona (another artist in charge) said that of the original King of Fighters characters, he liked Ash and looked forward to his development.
+Artist Nona said that of the original King of Fighters characters, he liked Ash and looked forward to his development.